yadudoc/swift-hadoop/README.md

 ### Run swift workflows.

 * Update run-swift.sh for your configs
-* Point stable at your installation of swift-0.94.1
+* Edit stable at your installation of swift-0.94.1
 * Point DIR at the default dataset you want to use
 * CONFIG variable should by default be set to "hadoop" on OCCY.